edmadrid/lighthouse-dashboard/README.md

 `./run-tests.sh` will test all sites specifed in /inputs/sites.json and generate a dashboard in /dist/sites.html.

-To can test a different set of sites by adding a json file to /inputs and specifying the file name when running the script, e.g., `./run-tests.sh file-name.json`.
+You can test a different set of sites by adding a json file to /inputs and specifying the file name when running the script, e.g., `./run-tests.sh file-name.json`.
 This will output a new dashboard at /dist/file-name.json.